Labiaplasty and Labia Reduction Melbourne.

 Your surgeon will discuss these risks in detail so you can make an informed decision.

-Your Consultation at Aesthetica
+Your private consultation at Aesthetica

 As you explore your options, you are welcome to call or speak with one of our patient carers, who can answer questions about the procedure and explain Aesthetica’s aftercare protocols.